AmigaAbattoir/nova-actionscript3/README.md

 ### Configuration

-To configure global preferences, open **Extensions → Extension Library...** then select AS3MXML's **Preferences** tab, eventually.
+To configure global preferences, open **Extensions → Extension Library...** then select AS3MXML's **Preferences** tab.
+Some work, some do not.

-You can also configure preferences on a per-project basis in **Project → Project Settings...**, eventually.
+You can also configure preferences on a per-project basis in **Project → Project Settings...**, also, some work some do not.

 ## Testing

-Used a [SampleClass/Event/Interface](https://gist.github.com/
+For quick testing, I found [tszarzynski/ISampleInterface.as](https://gist.github.com/tszarzynski/3525530) which gives a fairly complete AS3 Class/Interface, which works nice for testing.
-https://codeload.github.com/gist/3525530/zip/94b4abd8d01b8eb2d5e4d55db66db16545f757e1)
+I included the files in the Example Code from [SampleClass/Event/Interface](https://gist.github.com/ https://codeload.github.com/gist/3525530/zip/94b4abd8d01b8eb2d5e4d55db66db16545f757e1)